-CPD comes with a host of benefits when it comes to workplace learning opportunities, and it’s something that has been top of mind during our lead-up to the launch of Stream LXP (formerly Curatr); the Learning Experience Platform.
+CPD comes with a host of benefits when it comes to workplace learning opportunities, and it’s something that has been top of mind during our lead-up to the launch of Learning Pool Platform.

-Yet traditionally, CPD focused on maintaining expertise solely within these professions, existing as an extremely elite opportunity to a minority of workers.
+Yet traditionally, CPD focused on maintaining expertise solely within these professions, existing as an extremely elite opportunity for a minority of workers.

 Times are changing…

-Establishing a new trend among digital learning opportunities, the LXP invites CPD into the standard workplace, centring on the growth of skills pertinent to every individual and their job role.
+Establishing a new trend among digital learning opportunities, the LXP invites CPD into the standard workplace, centering on the growth of skills pertinent to every individual and their job role.

 When taking into account CPD and its methods, it typically sits in two separate approaches, depending on requirements (for example Professional Association Standards).
 These approaches are: